 Prospecting is an essential part of growing your business.
 It’s one of the main ways you get new clients.
 But prospecting is easy to put it off when you’re swamped tasks you need to do to close a deal.
 This could easily lead you to get stuck in a feast-famine cycle.

-Whether you prospect by cold calling, email blasts, or reaching out to your local businesses your virtual assistant can help take some of that pressure off and do some of that prospecting for you.
+Whether you prospect by cold calling, email blasts, or reaching out to your local businesses your real estate virtual assistant can help take some of that pressure off and do some of that prospecting for you.

 While prospecting is an activity that requires a certain amount of skill, and it’s difficult to fully outsource this essential task, you could train your virtual assistant to get some of it done for you.
 This is especially true if you favor forms of prospecting that lend themselves to the use of scripts.